 The Virginia Beach Sheriff’s Office routinely receives perfect scores on its major audits and inspections.
 These evaluations are conducted by independent auditors and inspectors from state and federal agencies, who critique nearly every aspect of operations.
 The perfect results underscore the culture of excellence that pervades every aspect of the Virginia Beach Sheriff’s Office.
 They are also a direct result of the daily hard work of the deputies and civilians who serve the office and the citizens of Virginia Beach and ensure the VBSO is always inspection-ready.

 The Sheriff’s Office is a state accredited agency with the Virginia Law Enforcement Professional Standards Commission (VLEPSC).
 Accreditation is a four-year certification and is an ongoing process whereby policies and procedures are evaluated against established criteria, otherwise known as standards.

-The Sheriff’s Office was reassessed for compliance with the VLEPSC Program Manual Standards on October 16-19, 2017.
-Compliance was verified by an independent and authoritative body through on-site staff interviews, observation and an in-depth review of agency files.
-The file review involved 190 standards divided into four general subject areas: Administration, Operations, Personnel and Training.
+During the re-certification process, the Sheriff’s Office is reassessed for compliance with the VLEPSC Program Manual Standards.
+Compliance is verified by an independent and authoritative body through on-site staff interviews, observation and an in-depth review of agency files.
+The file review involves 190 standards divided into four general subject areas: Administration, Operations, Personnel and Training.
 Each file contained four years of documentation with a cumulative total of approximately 3,000 pieces of compliance documentation.